- Stretch them so that they fit you more comfortably.

 Look for the following design features and shoes:

-• Wide enough front to accommodate your toes and bunions comfortably.
-The best toe box for bunions is wide, high and round, with extra depth for the big toe.
+- Wide enough front to accommodate your toes and bunions comfortably.
+The wide toe box shoes are wide, high and round, with extra depth for the big toe.
 Extra depth shoes also allow you to insert custom orthotics if you need to, and help reduce excess motion.

-Finally, here’s a tip on how to lace shoes for bunions.
+Finally, here’s a convenient tip on how to lace shoes for bunions.

 Use the bunion step-over technique.
 With this technique, you simply bypass the eyelet that overlays your big toe joint.
 This lacing method significantly minimizes the pressure on the bunion.